 The Company uses the Allianz internal model for the calculation of the Solvency Capital Requirement ('SCR') and applies an integrated capital framework as described in its Capital Management Policy.

-As at 31 December 2018, the Company's Own Funds amounted to EUR 1,172.7mn and consisted fully of unrestricted Tier 1 Basic Own Funds eligible to meet the SCR and Minimum Capital Requirement ('MCR').
+As at 31 December 2019, the Company's Own Funds amounted to EUR 1,255.5mn and consisted fully of unrestricted Tier 1 Basic Own Funds eligible to meet the SCR and Minimum Capital Requirement ('MCR').

-As at 31 December 2018, the SCR amounted to EUR 638.9mn and the MCR to EUR 287.5mn.
-The Company's solvency ratio therefore was 184% (178% excluding the impact of the Volatility Adjustment).
-The Company complied with the MCR and the SCR at all times during the financial year 2018.
+As at 31 December 2019, the SCR amounted to EUR 733.8mn and the MCR to EUR 330.2mn.
+The Company's solvency ratio therefore was 171% (165% excluding the impact of the Volatility Adjustment).